tbttin/notes/makes/gnu-make-manual.md

   target: echo built
   ```

-  Newlines still present in a line after expansion is complete are ignored as
+  Newlines still present in a line after expansion is complete are
-  normal whitespace.
+  ignored as normal whitespace.

   In order to properly expand a multi-line macro you must use the `eval`
-  function: this causes the `make` parser to be run on the results of the
+  function: this causes the `make` parser to be run on the results of
-  expanded macro.
+  the expanded macro.

 [#Parsing-Makefiles]

-## Secondary Expansion {#Secondary-Expansion}
+## Secondary Expansion

-- GNU `make` works in two distinct phases: a read-in phase and a target-update
+- GNU `make` works in two distinct phases: a read-in phase and a
-  phase.
+  target-update phase.

   GNU `make` also has the ability to enable a second expansion of the
-  *prerequisite*s (only) for some or all targets defined in the makefile.
+  *prerequisite*s (only) for some or all targets defined in the
+  makefile.

 - An example of escaped variables and escaped functions: